Thermal effects on stellar neutron capture reactions: a quantum dynamical approach: Theory

 The present dynamical model uses a wave-packet to describe the interaction of the neutron-osmium system.
 This is done by time-evolving the wave-packet along a radial grid so the dynamics of the system and the populations of different energy levels of the $^{188}$Os target can be understood, before, during, and after the interaction with the nuclear and absorptive potentials.
 This method is split into several steps as follows. \begin{enumerate} \item Initialize the wave-packet at $t=0$ on the radial grid. \item Propagate the wave-packet along the grid using the time-evolution operator.
 Time steps can be observed to understand the fluctuations in populations of the internal energy levels of the $^{188}$Os target. \item Allow the reflected wave-packet to move back to its original position and extract the transmission coefficients from the model to generate capture cross sections and reaction rates. \end{enumerate}

-The above process is carried out using a modified Chebyshev propagation scheme \cite{chen1999chebyshev,mandelshtam1995bound,diaz2018characterizing} to apply the exponential time-evolution operator to the wave-packet.
+The above process is carried out using a modified Chebyshev propagation scheme \cite{tal1984accurate,mandelshtam1995bound,diaz2018characterizing} to apply the exponential time-evolution operator to the wave-packet.
 Throughout the propagation, the wave-packet interacts with the nuclear potential, resulting in a partial reflection of the wave-packet.
-A phenomenological absorption potential is used to model the target nucleus capturing a neutron, which uses a Woods-Saxon potential shape similar to that of Eq. (\ref{nuclearpotential}) for simplicity.
-The nuclear potential is parameterised by a Woods-Saxon potential fitted to a Hartree-Fock model and is explored in the next section.
+A phenomenological absorption potential is used to model the target nucleus capturing a neutron.
+The nuclear potential is parameterised by a Woods-Saxon (WS) potential fitted to a Hartree-Fock (HF) potential model and is explored in the next section.